UBCSailbot/sailbot_workspace/docs/current/sailbot_workspace/usage/help.md

         - Add `--volumes` to additionally remove volumes (makes Bash history and ROS logs persist across containers)
     - Run `docker rmi -f $(docker images -aq)` to remove all images
 - [Install a previous version of Docker Desktop](https://stackoverflow.com/a/77224786){target=_blank}

+## Shrink WSL Distributions' Size

+After using Docker and Ubuntu for a while, you may notice that the vdisks are very large.
+As of May 2024, they are located at `C:\Users\<user>\AppData\Local\Docker\wsl\data\ext4.vhdx` and `C:\Users\<user>\AppData\Local\Packages\CanonicalGroupLimited.Ubuntu_79rhkp1fndgsc\LocalState\ext4.vhdx`, respectively.

+The problem is that these vdisks can automatically grow but not shrink, so if you download large files (like Docker images) and delete them once they're not needed the space is not freed.
+You can shrink vdisk using [these commands](https://github.com/microsoft/WSL/issues/4699#issuecomment-627133168){target=_blank}.